openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/baremetal_overcloud.rst

 * ``IronicCleaningNetwork`` sets the name or UUID of the **overcloud** network to use for node cleaning.
 Initially is set to ``provisioning`` and should be set to an actual UUID later when `Configuring networks`_.

-  .. admonition:: Newton
-      :class: newton

-      In the Newton release this parameter was not available, and no default value was set for the cleaning network.

   Similarly, there are ``IronicProvisioningNetwork`` and ``IronicRescuingNetwork``.
 See `Configuring networks`_ for details.